adann0/pharo-vnc-supervisor/README.md

 A Docker image for [Squeak Smalltalk](https://squeak.org/ "Squeak").
 Especially suitable for web application development and delivery.

-- Pharo process is daemonized by supervisord.
+- Squeak process is daemonized by supervisord.
 - Debuggable via VNC.
 - Web browsers (Firefox and Chronium) are installed.